RaphaelKMandel/chronicles-of-vimia/notes/Tasks.md

   - If a motion requires further inputs, the __init__() method should change the state
   - The motion should be finished setting up with the finish() method

+## Actions
+- Actions obey the command pattern, encapsulating an action
+- have a `motion` property, which is used in `execute()` to compute the domain of the command
+- `execute()` executes the encapsulated action
+- Can be a movement or a single change

 ## Movements
 - have a `motion` property, which is used in `execute()` to move the cursor
   - `execute()` executes the movement

-## Command Pattern
+## Changes
-  - Actions obey the command pattern, encapsulating an action
-  - have a `motion` property, which is used in `execute()` to compute the domain of the command
-  - `execute()` executes the encapsulated action
+  - Changes are a group of actions or changes that are counted as one when undoing/redoing
+  - They are run by calling the `execute()` method

-## Finds and Actions
+## Finds and Changes
   - Have a LAST class variable to store the last find or action, to be reused
   - The `;` and `,` keys build a new find using the LAST class variable